flutter/website/tutorials/interactive/index.md

 * To create a custom stateful widget, subclass two classes:
   StatefulWidget and State.
-* The state object contains the widget's state, and the widget's `build()` method.
+* The state object contains the widget's state and the widget's `build()` method.
-* When the widget's state changes, the state object calls `setState`, telling the framework to redraw the widget.
+* When the widget's state changes, the state object calls `setState()`, telling the framework to redraw the widget.

 </div>

 In this section, you'll create a custom stateful widget.
-You'll replace two stateless widgets, the solid red star and the numeric count next to it, with a single custom stateful widget that manages a row with two children widgets: an IconButton and Text.
+You'll replace two stateless widgets&mdash;the solid red star and the numeric count next to it&mdash;with a single custom stateful widget that manages a row with two children widgets: an IconButton and Text.

-A custom stateful widget requires creating two classes:
+Implementing a custom stateful widget requires creating two classes:

-1. A subclass of StatefulWidget that defines the widget.
+* A subclass of StatefulWidget that defines the widget.
-2. A subclass of State contains the state for that widget and defines the widget's `build()` method.
+* A subclass of State that contains the state for that widget and defines the widget's `build()` method.

-This section shows you how to build a StatefulWidget, called FavoriteWidget, for the Lakes app.
-The first step is choosing how the State is managed.
+This section shows how to build a StatefulWidget, called FavoriteWidget, for the Lakes app.
+The first step is choosing how FavoriteWidget's state is managed.

 <a name="step-1"></a>
-### Step 1: Decide who manages the widget's state
+### Step 1: Decide which object manages the widget's state

-There are different approaches to managing a widget's state, but in our example the widget itself, FavoriteWidget, will manage its own state.
+A widget's state can be managed in several ways, but in our example the widget itself, FavoriteWidget, will manage its own state.
 In this example, toggling the star is an isolated action that doesn't affect the parent widget or the rest of the UI,